SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 UK_biobank_pipeline
 ===================

 The `UK_biobank_pipeline` project is a processing pipeline written mainly in Python and bash.
-It uses [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) as the basic building blocks.
+It uses [FSL (v6.0.3 recommended)](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) as the basic building blocks.

 Dependencies